tobirasmu/tobirasmu.github.io/_pages/tobias/recipes/biscoito_de_polvilho.md

 # Biscoito de Polvilho Salgado - Airy and salty beach snacks from Brazil

 This recipe makes a big portion of the dough and turns into a lot (!) of snacks because their size increases drammatically during baking.
 The dough can however easily be prepared and saved in the fridge for later baking.
 The main ingredient for making the snacks comes from the cassava root and specifically the *polvilho azedo* flour (sour starch) that is gluten free.
-The recipe is based on the recipe from [this site](https://www.receiteria.com.br/receita/biscoito-de-polvilho-assado/) (in Portuguese).
+The recipe is based on the recipe from [this site](https://www.receiteria.com.br/receita/biscoito-de-polvilho-assado/) (in Portuguese), so go there for pictures of the process.

 ## Ingredients